 Mushrooms are the only produce that contains Vitamin D.

 According to The National Institutes of Health (NIH), Vitamin D is a nutrient that is important for promoting overall health and is especially important in developing and maintaining strong bones.

 Taste / Flavor

-Eat Bunashimeji mushrooms in clusters or individually separated.
+Eat Bunashimeji in clusters or individually separated.
 Simply trim off the base of the cluster and they are clean and ready-to-cook.
-Hokto’s mushrooms do not need to be washed, rinsed, or peeled because they are not grown in soil and are 100% USDA Organic and agrichemical free!
-To get the most out of Hokto Mushrooms, always cook them before consuming .
-Mushrooms should not be served raw.
+Hokto’s kinoko do not need to be washed or rinsed because they are cultivated in a soil-free, clean environment and are 100% USDA Organic.
+To get the most out of Hokto’s Kinoko, always cook them before consuming.
+Our kinoko should not be served raw.

 How to prepare Bunashimeji